Lyons Police Open Homicide Investigation After Brothers Reveal Mother, Sister Buried In Backyard

 Police said they are treating this as a homicide, but the brothers have not been charged or arrested until they know for sure a crime was committed.

 “It’s a felony to conceal a death in the state of Illinois, and it’s a class 3 felony, I believe, to conceal a homicide; if it’s determined to be a homicide,” Herion said.
 “Till we find the mother or the sister or some type of deceased body in the backyard, those individuals are free to go.
-As soon as we find a body, they will be taken into custody.”MORE NEWS: Chicago Weather: Spike In Our 90-Degree Days This Summer
+As soon as we find a body, they will be taken into custody.”MORE NEWS: Chicago Weather: Hot And Humid Weekend But Temperature Relief On The Way

 Investigators are taking pictures and video as they survey the home.
 They said they won’t start digging through the yard until Saturday morning.